spacetelescope/jwst/docs/jwst/targ_centroid/main.rst

    * FILTEROFFSET: Provides column and row offsets specific to the observation filter

-#. **Assign WCS to TA image**: If the TA verification image does not already have
+#. **Assign WCS to TA verification image**: If the TA verification image does not already have
-   a WCS assigned, the step invokes the :ref:`assign_wcs <assign_wcs_step>` step to compute and attach the WCS to the TA image data model.
+   a WCS assigned, the step invokes the :ref:`assign_wcs <assign_wcs_step>` step to compute and attach the WCS to the TA verification image data model.

 #. **Determine reference position**: The step computes the expected source location
    based on the TA verification image WCS and metadata.